thesleort/SudokuSolver/README.md

 Work on this has started, but there is still some bugs to be fixed before this part is working.

-It was made solely by Troels Blicher Petersen @ University of Southern Denmark
+Project is administered and created by Troels Blicher Petersen @ University of Southern Denmark

 ----
 The program reads simple "sudoku" files.
 Examples of these are: